 Located on the Boise River Greenbelt, this popular park is adjacent to the Morrison Knudsen Nature Center, a free open-air education center with underwater fish displays, native plants and wildlife habitat improvements.
-Dogs are not allowed in the park.
+Leashed dogs are now permitted at the park.

 Kristin Armstrong Municipal Park has a very interesting and colorful history.
 Now a popular site for picnics and reunions, Municipal was once a tourist campground and baseball stadium.

 In 1910, the Boise School District (which was responsible for building and maintaining public playgrounds) purchased 25 acres at this site for a baseball stadium.
 Instead of building the stadium, the property became Boise Tourist Park campground in 1918.
 The campground had 6,000 visitors a season.
 The grounds featured tent sites, a communal kitchen with hotplates, a laundry with a washing machine, a playground and 2 cement slabs for washing cars.

 After World War I, traffic increased to 20,000 cars a year and it became difficult to maintain the park.
 In 1927, the city of Boise bought the land and named it Boise Municipal Campground.
 Over the next decade, the park gained a reputation as a "hobo and gypsy jungle" so it was closed in 1938 tentatively and renamed Boise Municipal Park and was then turned into a day/general use park.